nasaharvest/ml-for-remote-sensing/iclr2025/index.markdown

 - Bonus Track Submission Deadline - April 23, 2025 (Anywhere on Earth)
 - Workshop - Sunday April 27th, 2025

+### Bonus Track

+We invite content for a "bonus track" of our workshop to better broadcast projects, progress, and announcements across the diverse orbits of work on machine learning for remote sensing.
+In particular we welcome the submission of one-slide presentations and live demos.

+- **Bonus track submission form:** [https://forms.gle/jPqYbQPgAhTi7RXA6](https://forms.gle/jPqYbQPgAhTi7RXA6)

+The deadline for the bonus track is April 23, 2025 (Anywhere on Earth).

 ### Travel Support
 Thanks to our sponsors, we have limited funding available to support the travel of students to attend the workshop held at ICLR 2024.
 Awards are based on merit with additional consideration based on need and travel distance.
 Priority will be given to those whose papers are accepted for presentation at the workshop.